asiergs/Internal-Model-Project-Actuarial-Statistics/README.md

 With this model, the expected cost will be evaluated together with the VaR (99.5%) and TVaR to quantify the worst-case scenarios.

+## How to run the code

+To run the code, simply run the project.R script once.
+Note that for the data export, the package "writexl" needs to be installed.